Back to overview

 Other pro bono work

 Many universities and postgraduate study providers operate pro bono clinics, which are a great chance to get involved in providing legal advice at the front line.
 Amanda Crutchley, head of pro bono at The University of Law, talks about the university’s schemes and their benefit to both students and the wider community: “QWE focuses on the development of essential solicitor competencies and a practical understanding of the ethics and professional conduct requirements that pervade practice.
 It’s essential that those wishing to enter the legal profession experience a wide range of key skills and understand them in context.
-Our pro bono service, which is celebrating its 25th anniversary in 2024, designs opportunities to allow students exposure to many of the key skills noted on the statement of solicitor competence and supports students in both the development and recording of invaluable transferable skills.
+Our pro bono service, which celebrated its 25th anniversary in 2024, designs opportunities to allow students exposure to many of the key skills noted on the statement of solicitor competence and supports students in both the development and recording of invaluable transferable skills.

-“All our students are encouraged to participate in pro bono, and with a wide range of opportunities and placements available each year, students can get involved in whatever their field of interest.
+“All our students are encouraged to participate in pro bono, and with a wide range of opportunities and placements available each year, students can get involved whatever their field of interest.
 We offer members of the public legal advice and support through clinics in a variety of areas such as family, wills and trust and business law and we collaborate with some of the most reputable national law firms and in-house legal teams ranging from Disney to Womble Bond Dickinson.

 “Our students appreciate the many benefits that flow from developing their knowledge and skills in a challenging but secure real-life setting.
 They grow in confidence and competence.
 The additional benefits to the wider community in accessing justice reinforces the positive nature of the work.”